Attila Vajda

 Hungary is one of the few countries in the world where sprint canoeists have the status of stars known to the general public and Vajda suddenly found himself the new "golden boy" of Hungarian canoeing.
 His performances in 2005 suffered as a result of these distractions; he started the season overweight and failed to make the podium in any major international race.

 In 2006 he won the national title over all three distances and, in May, beat a top-class international field at Duisburg.
 Injury prevented him from appearing at the European championships, but he was determined not to miss the 2006 World Championships, held in his hometown of Szeged.
 He recovered in time to take the C-1 1000 m bronze medal behind surprise winner Everardo Cristóbal of Mexico and Germany's Andreas Dittmer.
-Vadja won the gold medal in the same event at the following world championships in Duisburg.
+Vajda won the gold medal in the same event at the following world championships in Duisburg.

 At the 2008 Summer Olympics in Beijing, Vajda wore a black armband in dedication to his fallen teammate György Kolonics and dedicated his C-1 1000 m gold in Kolonics' honor.
 He would win the Hungarian Sportsman of The Year for his Beijing win.

 Vajda won a silver in the C-1 4 × 200 m event at the 2009 championships in Dartmouth.
 He also won a silver in the C-1 1000 m at the 2010 championships.

 In June 2015, he competed in the inaugural European Games, for Hungary in canoe sprint, more specifically, Men's C-1 1000m.
 He earned a bronze medal.